JuliaStats/MLBase.jl/README.md

 This package does not implement specific machine learning algorithms.
 Instead, it provides a collection of useful tools to support machine learning programs, including:

-- Data manipulation
+- Data manipulation & preprocessing
-- Standardization
 - Score-based classification
 - Cross validation
 - Performance evaluation (e.g. evaluating ROC)

-- Computing deviation between arrays
+**Notes:** This package depends on [StatsBase](https://github.com/JuliaStats/StatsBase.jl) and reexport all names therefrom.
+It also depends on [ArrayViews](https://github.com/lindahua/ArrayViews.jl) and reexport the ``view`` function.

 -----------